 After attaching the timber batons, the next two stages in a conservatory insulation installation are to attach a thermal quilt followed by PCV cladding.
 These materials provide a complete thermal barrier, which conservatory insulation companies promote as a positive.
 However, there is no way of stopping a conservatory from being exposed to heat and heat build-up, it is something that naturally occurs during periods of warm weather or when heating a conservatory in cold weather, and that must be dealt with effectively to ensure adequate ventilation.

-In Ultraframe conservatory roofs this is done via a number of patented methods including trickle ventilation through the ridge and twin chambered top cappings.
+In Ultraframe conservatory roofs, this is done via a number of patented methods, including trickle ventilation through the ridge and twin chambered top cappings.
 The conservatory insulation method means that when heat enters the conservatory, it will be unable to leave, resulting in heat build-up in the roof space.
 The best-case scenario of this heat build-up is that the conservatory could become extremely warm and uncomfortable to be in following a conservatory insulation installation.

 The worst case is that this heat build-up could dangerously affect the structural integrity of the roof and the entire conservatory structure.
-This is because, beyond the quilt that the conservatory insulations company applies, the glazing bars are made of PVC.
+This is because, beyond the quilt that the conservatory insulation company applies, the glazing bars are made of PVC.
 If PVC becomes heated beyond a certain point, the material can swell and warp/twist.
-On a conservatory roof which has been altered with conservatory insulation, swelling/warping of the glazing bars could result in the bars not being sound enough to hold the glazing material any longer and large sheets of polycarbonate or glass could move or fall from the roof.
+On a conservatory roof which has been altered with conservatory insulation, swelling/warping of the glazing bars could result in the bars not being sound enough to hold the glazing material any longer, and large sheets of polycarbonate or glass could move or fall from the roof.

 4. A dark, gloomy room below following conservatory insulation

-Covering your conservatory roof with insulation takes a roof that flooded the space below it with light and changes it into a solid area which cannot be penetrated by light.
+Covering your conservatory roof with insulation takes a roof that floods the space below it with light and changes it into a solid area which cannot be penetrated by light.
 This means that not only will the existing conservatory below become extremely dark and gloomy, but also the room/s adjoin to it – the natural light will also be cut off to these rooms.
-This is not the most dangerous risk of conservatory insulation, but still, a very important one to consider.
+This is not the most dangerous risk of conservatory insulation, but still a very important one to consider.

 5. Fire safety in conservatory insulations – or the lack of it!

-The materials used in a conservatory insulations installation will undoubtedly add to the risk of fire spread and penetration in the event of a fire.
+The materials used in a conservatory insulation installation will undoubtedly add to the risk of fire spread and penetration in the event of a fire.
 This is because they were not part of the original conservatory structure and have not been tested for how they will perform in the event of a fire in conjunction with the materials of the existing roof.

 Ultraframe conservatory replacement roofs are the only ones to be fully fire tested, so you can be sure that your new roof is safe for your home and your family.